 The UDP method we have described so far relies on pacing of packets to meet, but not exceed, network capacity.
-The are some concerns that selecting an appropriate packet rate for UDP-based methods is too tedious to be practical, but this ignores the fact that the same tuning must occur even for multi-stream TCP implementations.
-Using too many TCP streams can quickly lead to the same congestion situations that occur with UDP [18] Even with UDP, we can incorporate TCP-friendly methods described by Mahdavi & Floyd [17] to provide guidelines for appropriate packet rates that limit impact on other network users.
+The are some concerns that selecting an appropriate packet rate for UDP-based methods is too tedious to be practical.
+However, the same tuning must occur even for multi-stream TCP implementations.
+Using too many TCP streams can quickly lead to the same congestion situations that occur with UDP [8], and unlike the UDP method, there is no straightforward method to regulate the bandwidth utilization of multi-stream TCP flows.
+Even with UDP, we can incorporate TCP-friendly methods described by Mahdavi & Floyd [7] to provide guidelines for appropriate packet rates that limit impact on other network users.

 There is no reason that these methods cannot be applied to reliable transport protocols like TCP as well.
 We refer to TCP/reliable transport without congestion control as "TCP Brooklyn" (a TCP implementation that doesn't back-off in the face of packet loss).
 It is clear that fixed-rate implementations of both reliable and unreliable protocols would be disruptive to commodity networks, and are most appropriate for use on dedicated network links, Private Virtual Circuits (PVC's), Experimental Networks, or even for scheduled access.
+Rate-limited flows will prove essential for Data Visualization Corridors and Ultrascale Grid visualization architectures of the future.
 Such dedicated bandwidth is more typical in high performance networks for the sciences like ESNet, Abilene, and CANARIE.
-We believe that Grid-based bandwidth brokers such as those proposed for the Quanta QoS project [20] can be used to expand fixed-rate transport services to a wider variety of configurations; posting QoS feedback on an MDS (Metacomputing Directory Service)[19].
+We believe that Grid-based bandwidth brokers such as those proposed for the Quanta QoS project [20] can be used to expand fixed-rate transport services to a wider variety of configurations; even posting QoS feedback on an Globus MDS (Metacomputing Directory Service).

 More dynamic environments require continuous adjustment of the data rates.
 Multi-streaming TCP techniques offer no advantage over UDP protocols in this regard as their performance advantage comes from responding slowly to packet loss; even in cases of actual congestion.
-We argue that it is possible to craft a congestion control algorithm that models the behavior of multi-stream TCP using a only single stream by simply modifying its response to loss or, as in the case of Web100 Work-Around-Daemon (WAD), uses artificially large virtual-MTU's to cause it to recover more quickly from packet loss [22] Ideally, we would like to see our network switching fabric provide detailed QoS hints through informational packets to the endpoint hosts to indicate ideal send rates.
-We could, for instance, have a TCP or UDP implementation that uses these hints to ignore packet loss if the switching fabric says that it is noncongestive, but defaults to the standard congestion avoidance algorithm in lieu of hints.
-Even without intelligent switching fabric, we could create a system of peer-to-peer feedback/auto-negotiation by having end-points multicast their path and current packet-rate information on a fixed set of designated paths.
+We argue that it is possible to craft a congestion control algorithm that models the behavior of multi-stream TCP using a only single stream by simply modifying its response to loss or, as in the case of Web100 Work-Around-Daemon (WAD), using artificially large virtual-MTU's to recover more quickly from packet loss [6].
+Ideally, we would like to see our network switching fabric provide detailed QoS hints through informational packets to the endpoint hosts to indicate ideal send rates.
+Only the switching fabric can provide the necessary information to help the end-points differentiate congestive from non-congestive packet loss.
+We could, for instance, have a TCP or UDP implementation that uses these hints to ignore packet loss if the switching fabric says that it is non-congestive, but defaults to the standard congestion avoidance algorithm when no such hints are available.
+Even without intelligent switching fabric, we could create a system of peer-topeer feedback/auto-negotiation by having end-points multicast their path and current packet-rate information on a fixed set of designated paths.
 This allows hosts to negotiate amongst themselves for appropriate packet rates rather than involving a third-party, like a bandwidth broker or the switching fabric itself.